victorskl/tweetloc/README.md

 Notes
 -----
 This assignment work is done for COMP90049 Project 1 assessment 2016 SM2, The University of Melbourne.
+You can read [the report](report/SanKhoLin_829463_COMP90049_Project1_Report.pdf) on background context, though it discusses more on the data that I have worked with.
+You may also want to read the related [`tweetlocml`](https://github.com/victorskl/tweetlocml) assignment.
 The implementation still has room for improvement.
 You may cite this work as follow.

 LaTeX/BibTeX: